 EM Race Vine Venture was incorporated in Delaware in August 2019 and selected as the lead partner for the project on Sept.
 27 of that year.
 Chicago-based firm Solomon Cordwell Buenz has been selected as the lead architect for phase one of the project.

 The ground lease is not unprecedented for the Philadelphia Archdiocese.
-In 2013 it transacted with StoneMor Partners to operate the 13 archdiocesan cemeteries in a 60-year lease agreement that provided $53 million in a lump sum and between $1 and $15. million in annual payments for 35 years.
+In 2013 it transacted with StoneMor Partners to operate the 13 archdiocesan cemeteries in a 60-year lease agreement that provided $53 million in a lump sum and between $1 million and $15 million in annual payments for 35 years.

 Here is how you can help: